whipowill/sh-azerothcore/README.md

 Login and create two users:

 ```
-Admin // so you aren't tempted to use GM commands on your players
+Admin // so you aren't tempted
 Auction // for use in the AHBot config
 ```